-Construction Administration Services consisting of processing of submittals, including receipt, review of and appropriate action on shop drawings, product data, samples, and other submittals required by the contract documents.
-Distribution of submittals to agency, contractor, and field representatives as required.
-Maintenance of master file of submittals and related communications.
-Services consisting of visits to the site at intervals appropriate to the stage of construction or as otherwise agreed to become generally familiar with the progress and quality of the work and to determine in general if the work is proceeding in accordance with the contract documents and preparing related reports and communications.
-The consultant to chair project meetings.
-Documents Services consisting of preparation, reproduction, and distribution of clarification documents and interpretations in response to requests for clarification by contractors or Parks.
+Services consisting of preparation, reproduction, and distribution of clarification documents and interpretations in response to requests for clarification by contractors or Parks.
 Preparation and distribution of weekly meeting minutes to the contractor and Parks.
 Maintenance of records and coordination of communications relative to requests for clarification or information (RFI).
 Preparation, reproduction and distribution of drawings and specifications to describe work to be added, deleted or modified, review of proposals, review and recommend changes in time for substantial completion, assisting in the preparation of modifications of the contracts and coordination of communications, approvals, notifications, and record-keeping relative to changes in the work.
-Additional fees for changes to the Scheduling scope of a project shall be negotiated.
-Services consisting of monitoring the progress of the contractors relative to established schedules and making status reports to the user agency.
-Cost Accounting Services consisting of maintenance of records of payments on account of the contract and all changes thereto, evaluation of applications for payment and certification thereof, and review and evaluation of cost data submitted by the contractors for work performed.
+Additional fees for changes to the scope of a project shall be negotiated.